dhoneck/note-taker/README.md

 # Note Taker

 ## Description
 This simple application gives you a way to create, view, and delete notes.
 This application uses Node.JS and Express.JS to handle the backend.
 Notes are stored in a JSON file.
+Check out the deployed app [here](https://dh-note-taker.herokuapp.com/notes).

 ![Note Taker Screenshot](./assets/note_taker_screenshot.png)